The 10 Best Rats in Magic History

 Before we commence, let's start with an appetizer.
 Or ratetizer, as it were.

-The first two aren't technically rats, but they are valued allies of rats everywhere.
+The first three aren't technically rats, but they are valued allies of rats everywhere.
 And although Swarm of Rats really is a rat, the first-ranked rat on the following list does what it does better.
 Chittering Rats is a Pauper all-star, though unplayable pretty much everywhere else.
 And Earsplitting Rats deserves recognition for its flavor text alone.

 Despite not making the official list, these cards all get honorable mentions for significant contributions to the rat tribe.
 Good work, team.